act-now-coalition/covid-data-model/api/README.V1.tmpl.md

 # Covid Act Now API (V1)

+## :warning: API V1 Deprecated

+API V1 is now deprecated and will stop daily updates on *Monday, October 5th*.

+Please refer to the [documentation](https://apidocs.covidactnow.org) for the latest version of the API.

+For assistance migrating to V2, check out the [migration guide](https://apidocs.covidactnow.org/migration).

+If you have any questions, do not hesitate to reach out to <api@covidactnow.org>.
+Thanks!

 ## Introduction

 The Covid Act Now API provides the same data that powers [CovidActNow.org](https://covidactnow.org) but in an easily digestible, machine readable format, intended for consumption by other COVID websites, models, and tools.
 Read our [blog post](https://blog.covidactnow.org/covid-act-now-api-intervention-model/) annoucing the API for more context and background.